top of page

 To mix or not to mix?
 It may not be the million dollar question, but it's an important question we ask ourselves in our studio all the time.
 Here at Tyler Interiors, we are big fans of mixing metals within hard finishes and furnishings, but we understand it isn't for everyone.
 Some people prefer consistency with a uniform finish throughout a space, while others prefer to mix and match.
 If mixing finishes brings a mix of emotions, we're here to provide a few tried and true tips to help get you over the hump.

-In The Haire Haus Project, we used three different metals in the kitchen to help this space appear anything, but boring.
+In the Baxter Village Project, we used three different metals in a neutral kitchen to help this space appear anything, but boring.
 Implementing a mix of metals provides depth and interest forcing the eye to keep moving throughout the space.
-The legs on the barstools compliment the down rods of the island pendants.
-The cabinet hardware is complimentary to the adorable black detail of the island pendants, and the consistency of stainless steel within the appliances stretches across the space.
+The cabinet hardware is complimentary to the pendant chain links, and the black shades compliment the black detail on the counter stools.
+We sourced a polished chrome faucet to compliment the stainless appliances throughout the space.

 PLAZA MIDWOOD PROJECT | PHOTO: LAURA SUMRAK

 Tip #3: When mixing metals make sure to balance out each selection throughout your space.
-You don't have to include them in every corner, but you need to include them in more than one area across a room.
+You don't have to include them in every corner, but you need to spread them out across a room.

 For example, in our Plaza Midwood Project the drapery hardware and contemporary storage chests bring together the gold in the nesting tables and the black matte finish in the chandelier.
 The dark contrast provides depth without taking away from the light and bright feel of this space.